University of Saskatchewan

 |$200k - $250k||0|

 |$120k - $160k||0|

 The University of Saskatchewan (U of S) is situated in the city of Saskatoon, which has a population of just under 220,000.
 It is the only university in Canada to house five health science colleges and a major teaching hospital on the same campus.
 The U of S awards degrees in over 120 areas of specialization and is uniquely positioned in the fields of human, animal, and plant sciences.
 The university has Canada's only facility for synchrotron light research.
 The university houses one of the largest vaccine research and testing facilities in North America.

 The university is home to 20,234 students, comprised of 17,305 undergraduate students and 2,929 graduate students.
 Of these students, 2,244 (11%) are aboriginal and 2,193 are international students (11%).
-Degree completion rates at the university was 63.7% in F2016.
-Maclean’s report standout programs at University of Saskatchewan being the toxicology, accounting and interactive systems design programs.
+Degree completion rate at the university was 63.7% in F2016.
+Maclean’s University Rankings report standout programs at University of Saskatchewan being the toxicology, accounting, and interactive systems design programs.

 The University of Saskatchewan is a large-cap university with donations of $45.6m in F2016.
 Administrative costs are 7% of total revenues and fundraising costs are 20% of donations.
 Since the audited financials do not provide a detailed breakdown of administrative costs and fundraising costs, Ci has used the T3010 filing to obtain administrative costs and fundraising costs.
 For every dollar donated, 74 cents goes towards its programs, falling within Ci’s reasonable range.
 The University has funding reserves of $783.9m (including donor-endowed funds of $340.6m).
 Funding reserves cover just under a year of program costs.

 This charity report is an update that is being reviewed by the University of Saskatchewan.
 Changes and edits may be forthcoming.